 The purpose of this module is to instil in students the necessary tools with which they can debate any major idea, institution or practice in modern politics.

-• demonstrate thorough knowledge of the main texts, arguments and contexts

-- devise and apply an analytical framework to guide the inquiry; - apply this framework to examples from the real world.
+- demonstrate thorough knowledge of the main texts, arguments and contexts covered during the course; - · devise and apply an analytical framework to guide the inquiry; - apply this framework to examples from the real world.